-Early Childhood Access Consortium for Equity Scholarship for the BA Human Development & Learning Program
+Early Childhood Access Consortium for Equity (ECACE) Scholarship for the BA Human Development & Learning Program

 To be eligible for this scholarship here at UIC, you must:

 - be a U.S. citizen, or a U.S. permanent resident (holder of a “green card”)